-Melcor's management is soliciting your proxy for the shareholder meeting on April 26, 2017.
+Melcor's management is soliciting your proxy for the shareholder meeting on April 30, 2019.
 We pay the cost of proxy solicitation for all registered and non-objecting beneficial shareholders.
 We do not pay for intermediaries to forward information to objecting beneficial owners (OBOs).
 OBOs will not receive proxy materials unless the OBOs intermediary assumes the cost of delivery.

-We are soliciting proxies mainly by mail.
-However, certain Melcor employees may also solicit proxies by email, telephone or in person.
+We solicit proxies primarily by mail, however certain Melcor employees may also solicit proxies by email, telephone or in person.